xsoulspace/life_hooks/packages/dp/packages/dpug_code_builder/README.md

 2. Test Pattern
     Each test follows this pattern:
-    a) Build a widget/class using DPUG builders
+    a) Build a widget/class using DPug builders
-    b) Generate both Dart and DPUG code
+    b) Generate both Dart and DPug code
     c) Compare with expected output
     d) Verify formatting rules